- 403(b) plan participants select investments available through their employer. Two types of investments are available: annuities and mutual funds.

 - Civilian faculty and staff of the Uniformed Services University of the Health Sciences

-- Ministers employed by a 501(c)(3) organization
+- Ministers employed by 501(c)(3) organizations

 - Self-employed ministers

-Advantages and Disadvantages of 403(b) Plans
+Pros and Cons of 403(b) Plans

-- Enroll at work and your employer handles most of the paperwork
+- Employer handles most of the paperwork

 - Fewer employers offer contribution matches for 403(b) plans than 401(k) plans

-403(b) Plans Versus 401(k) Plans
+403(b) Plans vs. 401(k) Plans

-This may explain why 403(b) plans more often feature annuities — which are insurance products — than 401(k) plans.
+- 403(b) plans more often feature annuities than 401(k) plans.